Air quality monitoring

 a Town centre Transport Package which aims to make it easier for people to get around the town centre on foot, by bicycle, and public transport

-electric charging points being added in public car parks
+electric charging points have been added in public car parks

 a sustainable parking strategy, which is at a draft stage and will improve congestion and help use of electric and low emission vehicles.